To main heading

 In today's internet, people have been getting used to sites using the same language having different spellings and expressions, especially given the dominance of US English content over the early times of the internet.
 Typically now people will write how they are used to, and let readers accept the spelling and other differences.

-Any elements that cannot be imported will need to be recreated in the site and the text individually copied from those elements.
+Any elements that cannot be imported will need to be recreated in the site and the text individually copied from the source elements.
+For simple elements, this may be the most efficient way compared to importing, Some content of elements may be removed if it is not critical or possibly irrelevant to the current site, such as spike contents in user files.

-An item in the archive has to be selected.
+An element in the archive has to be selected.

-Drill down to select the one item to be imported. 𝝙 indicates an element that will be renamed to prevent duplicates.
+Drill down to select the one element to be imported. 𝝙 indicates an element that will be renamed to prevent duplicates.
+Subsites and categories can use files, indicated by a + after the number of categories or articles respectively.

-As a result of selection, the result or next action required, by item type, is:
+As a result of selection, the result or next action required, by element type, is:

 1. a.Subsite – modify which descendants are included.